 You must send your final transcripts to the Office of International Admissions at the end of your current semester.
 A final evaluation of transfer credit will be prepared when your final transcripts are received.

-1. Submit you application and fee.
+2. Submit your application fee.

-3. Submit your transcripts.
+3. Submit a copy of your passport.

 - Results of the Test of English as a Foreign Language (TOEFL), with a score of at least 500 (paper-based), 173 (computer-based) or 61 (internet-based).
 More information can be found on the TOEFL website or by calling +1-609-771-7100.

-- Results of the International English Language Testing System (IELTS), with a score of at least 5.5.
+- Results of the International English Language Testing System (IELTS) with a score of at least 5.5.

 - Grade of C or better in a college-level composition course from an accredited U.S. school or other English-language college program approved by Towson University.